Custom Packaging

 Rub resistance matters, so our lab runs TAPPI T830 cycles until we hit at least five passes without visible pigment loss, and the data sheets live in a shared drive for procurement to grab during compliance reviews.
 That diligence lets custom matte laminated boxes wholesale buyers justify budgets to cautious finance teams instead of patching in-store displays with Sharpies.
 If I never see another Sharpie fix, it’ll be too soon.

 Material credibility carries equal weight: FSC-mix certificates on the 350 gsm art paper, recycled greyboard with a minimum 70% post-consumer content, plus REACH and California Prop 65 statements for cosmetics and food-adjacent goods.
+The textile touches hold GOTS, OEKO-TEX Standard 100, and GRS credentials, and our labor partners maintain WRAP and BSCI approvals so western buyers can say “audited” without running a second compliance program.
 I mention ASTM D642 compression numbers hitting 980 N when loads carry heavy SKUs, because some buyers stack these cartons eighteen layers high in Midwest DCs and they need paperwork ready for risk teams.
 For ESG chasers, I point them toward FSC documentation so sustainability reports stop stealing weekend hours.

 Pricing, MOQ, and How the Numbers Pencil Out